Ramvishwa17/Scala-Sql-Spark-Project-1/README.md

 # Scala-Sql-Spark-Project-1

-# Source Details and Ingestion
+# Source Details

-# Data Cleaning
+# Ingestion and Data Cleaning
+1. Defined schema for all the columns while importing the CSV file.
+2. Column Renames.
+3. Date column from String to Date DataType (YYYY-MM-DD) format.
+4. All Decimal Columns converted into 2 Decimal Places.

 # Data Transformation